-There are many internet providers in Dallas, 10 residential providers and 20 business providers, with a wide selection of price ranges and speeds.
-Rise Broadband, AT&T Fiber and Argon Technologies offer some of the lowest-priced internet plans for residential customers.
+There are many internet providers in Dallas, 11 residential providers and 20 business providers, with a wide selection of price ranges and speeds.
+Argon Technologies, EarthLink Fiber and Spectrum offer some of the lowest-priced internet plans for residential customers.

 Cheapest internet in Dallas

 - HughesNet—$39.99/mo. for up to 25 Mbps *

 - EarthLink—$49.95/mo. for up to 12 Mbps *

 - Spectrum—$49.99/mo. for up to 200 Mbps *

 - Viasat Internet—$49.99/mo. for up to 12 Mbps *